 How can I get rid of dry eye?

-Fortunately, dry eye syndrome is a short-term condition.
-Symptoms can include red eyes and discomfort .
+Fortunately, dry eye syndrome is usually a short-term condition.
+Symptoms can include red eyes, discomfort, excessive watering plus more.
 You should find that any uncomfortable symptoms will subside once you give your eyes a break from the computer screen and catch up on some sleep.

 However, faster and more effective relief can be achieved with the use of treatment such as eye drops.
 At Feel Good Contacts, we stock a huge range of eye drops for dry eyes, as well as other dry eye treatments that include eye masks and sprays.

-For more on how to treat dry eye, rate your symptoms on our Dry Eyes Quiz.
+To find out more about dry eyes treatments, rate your symptoms on our Dry Eyes Quiz.

 Is a higher water content better for dry eyes?